Nihlus/Crystite/Crystite/README.md

 information.

 ## Mods
-[NeosModLoader][7] can be used with the server to add runtime patches and normal headless mods.
+[ResoniteModLoader][7] can be used with the server to add runtime patches and normal headless mods.
 Compatibility is not guaranteed, however, depending on what the mods do - as always, use with caution and your mileage may vary.

 To install NML, follow their guide but replace step 4 (where you add the command-line argument) with an appropriate modification to `appsettings.json`'s `pluginAssemblies` property.
 Add the full path to the NML assembly there.

 There are some use cases that are affected by the security hardening options in use by the systemd service.
-Primarily, you cannot store mod files outside of `/var/lib/neosvr` as Neos requires write permissions to mod files in order to perform certain postprocessing steps.
+Primarily, you cannot store mod files outside of `/var/lib/crystite` as Resonite requires write permissions to mod files in order to perform certain postprocessing steps.
 You should also consider the restrictions imposed when testing mods, as some mod behaviour may be blocked for security reasons and isn't always the mod's fault.